openhab/openhab-js/README.md

 var myTimer = actions.ScriptExecution.createTimer('My Timer', now.plusSeconds(10), timerOver('Hello world!'));
 ```

-**Pass `this` to the timer**
+**Pass a single variable to the timer** <!--markdownlint-disable-line MD036 -->

-This allows you to access nearly everything from the current context to the timer.
+This allows you to pass a single variable to the timer's callback function.
-Variables can be mutated (changed) and added after the timer has been created.
+Variables can be mutated (changed) after the timer has been created.
-Be aware that this can lead to unattended side effects, e.g. when you change a variable after timer creation, which can make debugging quite difficult!
+Be aware that this can lead to unattended side effects, e.g. when you change the variable after timer creation, which can make debugging quite difficult!

 ```javascript
 var now = time.ZonedDateTime.now();